-- Patch damaged areas in the concrete,
+- Patch Problem Areas in the Concrete,

-- Seal the driveway to prevent cracking,
+- Seal the Driveway to Prevent Cracking,

-Patch Problem Areas in the Concrete
+Patch Problem Areas In The Concrete

-Seal the Driveway to Prevent Cracking
+Seal The Driveway To Prevent Cracking

 - Wet-look seal is less expensive and has the advantage of preventing grease and oil stains, but must be reapplied every 3 to 5 years.

+Aside from outdoor debris, oil, gas and grease can be absorbed into concrete and stain it permanently.
+To prevent this, treat the stains as soon as possible, even if the concrete has been sealed.
 If the liquid is still on the surface of the concrete, remove the stain by first sprinkling sawdust or cat litter on it.
 Let it sit for a day, if possible, to completely absorb the oil or grease.
-Then, clean any discolored spots on the concrete by pressure washing and applying specialized grease-cutting, biodegradable detergents.
+Then, sweep it up and clean any discolored spots on the concrete with grease-cutting, and biodegradable detergents.

 Related article: Essential Guide To Maintaining Pavers.